Skip to Content

 Check File Corruption

-Another reason for CapCut transcoding to get stuck at 99% is if the video file is corrupt.
-So first, play the video on another device, and if the media is indeed corrupt, capture a new video or get a new copy of the same video from the original source.
+If your uploaded video file is corrupt, it may also lead to the transcoding issue on CapCut.
+So first, play the clip on another device, and if the media is indeed corrupt, capture another one or get a new copy of the same video from the original source.

 Contact CapCut Support